Reestablishment of the episcopal hierarchy in the Netherlands: Complete restoration

 In 1847, a number of prominent Roman Catholics called for a normalisation of the Dutch ecclesiastical administration.
 Bishop Wijckerslooth and the bishop of Liège, Cornelius Richard Anton van Bommel supported their request.
 The final restrictions on the Catholics were removed in the 1848 constitutional reform.
 The decision was during a meeting of the Congregation for the Propagation of the Faith in December 1852.
 Pope Pius IX approved the plan, and in 1853 it was implemented.
 This was the end of the Dutch Mission in the north and the apostolic vicariates in the south.

 Zwijsen was appointed archbishop of the re-established Dutch ecclesiastical province.
-The Roman Catholic Church was reorganised into one archdiocese (Utrecht) and four suffragan dioceses (Haarlem-Amsterdam, 's-Hertogenbosch, Breda and Roermond).
+The Roman Catholic Church was reorganised into one archdiocese (Utrecht) and four suffragan dioceses (Haarlem, 's-Hertogenbosch, Breda and Roermond).
 In honor of the missionary Willibrord, the archiepiscopal see was established in Utrecht.
 The dioceses of Groningen-Leeuwarden and of Rotterdam were founded later in 1956.